 This step entails placing an order for goods and services required by various business units, which is typically done by raising PRs that contain information regarding the deliverables expected from the vendor.

-Once a PR is raised, it goes through an approval workflow.
+After raising a PR, it goes through an approval workflow.
 All the stakeholders in the workflow need to approve the PR for it to move ahead.
-Post-approval, a PO is released.
+Post-approval, they release the PO.
 POs are commercial documents that officially confirm an order.
 As mentioned earlier, a PO contains vital information like payment and quantity information, supplier information, and the PO number.
 Once the supplier receives the PO, it releases an invoice to the organization requesting payment for the order.
-The PO and invoice are matched to ensure all order-related information is consistent in both the documents.
-Organizations have specific payment terms with its vendors wherein the payment can be released either before or after receiving the request.
+The matching of the PO and invoice takes place to ensure all order-related information is consistent in both the documents.
+Organizations have specific payment terms with its vendors.
+Because of this, a payment release takes place either before or after receiving the request.

 Step 2: Tracking the order